Metztli/reiser4-debian-kernel-packaging-4.14.20/README.md

 (you will have a linux directory with linux/debian packaging directory)

 With a text editor, (like xvi < https://github.com/martinwguy/xvi > ;-),
+ edit
+`xvi linux/debian/changelog`

- edit linux/debian/changelog by locating the line:
+ by locating the line:

 linux (4.14.17-1) unstable; urgency=medium